arviz-devs/arviz/CONTRIBUTING.md

     $ docker exec -it jupyter-dock bash -c "jupyter notebook --ip 0.0.0.0 --no-browser --allow-root"

 This will output something similar to `http://(<docker container id> or <ip>):8888/?token=<token id>`, and can be accessed at `http://localhost:8888/?token=<token id>`.

+### Building documentation with Docker
+The documentation can be build with Docker by running `./scripts/container.sh --sphinx-build`.
+The docker image contains by default all dependencies needed for building the documentation.
+After having build the docs in the Docker container, they can be checked at `doc/build`.

 ## Running the benchmark tests